DozenWang/DLog/README.md

 * Write your debug logs to sdcard.
 * Catch crash logs.
 * Delete log files when it was expired.
 You can config the expired days with the **DLog.init()** method.
-* Divided by different process.
-Different processes has its own log file.
+* Divided by process.
+Different processes are written to different log files.

 ###Usage
 You should call **DLog.init()** when your Application onCreate().